 - Psalm 55:22 — Cast your burden on the Lord, and He will sustain you.

-Many of the most honest prayers are very short.
-Lord, help me.
+Many of the most honest prayers are short: Lord, help me.
 Father, I am afraid.
 Jesus, be near me.
 Those prayers matter.
 God is not asking you to sound composed before you come to Him.
-He welcomes the prayer that is prayed with shaky hands and a tired mind.
-In fact, bringing your anxiety to Him is already an act of trust, even if peace comes slowly.
+He welcomes the prayer that comes with shaky hands and a tired mind.
+Bringing your anxiety to Him is already an act of trust, even if peace comes slowly.

 What anxiety does not mean according to the Bible

-I wish I could say this better: Your anxiety does not mean your faith is weak.
+Your anxiety does not mean your faith is weak.
 It does not mean God is disappointed in you.
-Your anxiety does not mean you are doing Christianity wrong.
-You live in a real body, a real mind, and a real world that carries stress, grief, uncertainty, and pain.
+It does not mean you are doing Christianity wrong.
+You live in a real body, with a real mind, in a real world that carries stress, grief, uncertainty, and pain.
 God knows that.
-He does not ask you to pretend that everything is okay.
-He invites you to keep turning toward Him in the middle of your anxiety.
+He does not ask you to pretend everything is okay.
+He invites you to keep turning toward Him in the middle of anxiety.

 For some people, anxiety is occasional.
 For others, it is persistent and deeply exhausting.
-If anxiety feels severe or ongoing, reaching out for support would be a wise and faithful step.
-Asking for help is not a betrayal of trust in God.
-It can be one way God shows that He cares for you.
+If anxiety feels severe, ongoing, or begins to interfere with daily life, reaching out for support is wise and faithful.

 Is it wrong for a Christian to feel anxious?